 Part 1- Understanding the Big Five for the early or struggling reader (pdf) (October 2018)

-Part 2: How the brain beads (coming soon)
+Part 2: How the brain reads (coming soon)

 Part 3: How epilepsy surgery affects reading circuits (coming soon)